Bicky23/FastText-Spell-Checker/README.md

 # SPELL CHECKER deployed as a REST API using Flask

-The project uses a deep learning based approach to suggest upto three correct recommendations for any given word.
-Peter Norvig's [blog](https://norvig.com/spell-correct.html) was a nice inspiration while building up the solution.
-However it was this [blog](https://blog.usejournal.com/a-simple-spell-checker-built-from-word-vectors-9f28452b6f26) that really made.
+Classical probabilistic approaches have dominated spell checkings.
+This project uses a deep learning based approach to suggest upto three correct spelling recommendations for any given word.

 ## Dataset for training